Explore Australia’s significant ties to France and Flanders through its involvement in WW1 through photography, film and culture.

 Wazemmes is Lilles largest market with plenty to offer from food, flowers, exotic products to local produce.
 Vibrant and colorful with a “Soho” vibe to it, Wazemmes is the perfect place for a stroll and people watching- not to mention practising your french!

-Field trip to Fromelles/Ypres
+Guided visits to Fromelles/Ypres

 Students will visit various Australian monuments such as the Cobbers memorial and museum at Formelles.
 They will also cross the border into Belgium to visit Ypres, rebuilt after near-total destruction during the first world war.
 While there, the group will attend the Last Post ceremony, performed at the Menin Gate Memorial every evening since the 1920’s.